yangzhou6666/testRNN/README.md

 > python main.py --model mnist --TestCaseNum 2000 --TargMetri CC --CoverageStop 0.9 --threshold_CC 6 --threshold_GC 0.8 --symbols_SQ 2 --minimalTest 0 --output log_folder/record.txt

+Both the number of test cases is over 2000 or target metrics, Cell Coverage, reach up to 0.9 coverage rate will induce the termination of the program.

 readfile.py can read the log file log_folder\record.txt and generate .MAT file containg coverage updating information which can be further plotted on Matlab.